todomoldovan/1177chatbot/README.md

 **We have used the same instructions on a new virual environment and it works.**
 (Reach out to us if you would however somehow happen to get any unexpected problems)

-The creation of the database can take a few minutes so please be patient.
-(Approximately 5 minutes on an M1 Pro machine.)

 # Architecture
 - Used beautifulsoup4 to scrape HTML content from 1177.se and convert to PDFs
 - Used chromadb as a database to store the files